 However, 63 per cent of people surveyed didn't think that shops were doing enough to help people with dementia.
 Often people stop going shopping as their dementia progresses because they are worried about getting the support they need.

-Together with experts from the retail sector, we've produced Becoming a dementia-friendly retailer: A practical guide, containing information about dementia and how to make your organisation dementia-friendly.
+Together with experts from the retail sector, we've produced the Dementia-friendly retail guide, containing information about dementia and how to make your organisation dementia-friendly.